hespanha/tenscalc/README.md

 ### What are tensors?

 Tensors are essentially multi-dimensional arrays, but one needs to keep in mind that in *Matlab* every variable is an array of dimension 2 or larger.
-Unfortunately, this is not suitable for *TensCalc*, which also needs arrays of dimension 0 (i.e., scalars) and 1 (i.e., vectors).
-This can create con- fusion because *Matlab* automatically “upgrades” scalars and vectors to matrices (by adding singleton dimensions), but this is not done for *TensCalc* expressions.
-More on this later, but for now let us keep going with the quick start.
+However, this is not always suitable for *TensCalc*, which also needs arrays of dimension 0 (i.e., scalars) and 1 (i.e., vectors).
+This can create confusion because *Matlab* automatically “upgrades” scalars and vectors to matrices (by adding singleton dimensions), but this is not done for *TensCalc* expressions.

 ### STVEs?

 The basic objects in *TensCalc* are symbolic tensor-valued expressions (STVEs).
-These ex- pressions typically involve symbolic variables that can be manipulated symbolically, evaluated for specific values of its variables, and optimized.
+These expressions typically involve symbolic variables that can be manipulated symbolically, evaluated for specific values of its variables, and optimized.